 The lyres are created by entirely by hand from one piece of wood.
 There are no joints involved.
 (This may allow the sound vibrations to pass through the instrument more freely).
 The different shapes are inspired by historic classic lyre designs with a touch of my own design sense.
-I use well-seasoned Scottish timber and make them in the small town of Forres where I live.
+I use kiln dried Scottish timber and make them in the small town of Forres, Scotland, UK where I live.

 Some of my lyres have traditional harp or zither pins fitted for tuning, others have broken from tradition and feature guitar tuners.
 These can make tuning a bit easier and more precise.
-All wood used to make the lyres is sustainably sourced and originates from Scotland, with the exception of the front soundboards which are luthier grade European or N. American.
+All wood used to make the lyres is quality kiln dried, sustainably sourced and originates from Scotland, with the exception of the front soundboards.

 All the lyres are strung with acoustic guitar strings.
 This makes finding replacement strings a piece of cake.
 Before stringing I apply linseed oil which soaks into the wood and brings out the deep grain patterns, then I apply thin layers of a blended oil which hardens and gives a protective coating.